Summary

 Notable Quotes

-"There is still so much work to be done in addressing climate change, protecting wildlife, rebuilding infrastructure, and more."
+"There is still so much work to be done: from dealing with climate change, protecting wildlife, rebuilding infrastructure, feeding the world, ending disease."

 "The biggest mistake in communication is the illusion that it has happened."